Fenrisulfr-33/flashcard-app/README.md

 # Flashcard application

+* **What is it?**
 A schools flashcard making application that allows students to create their own decks, edit decks, add cards, and edit cards.
+* **Why create it?**
+Students needed a flexible way to store flashcard information with the ability to create decks freely.

-## Languages
+## Languages and Uses
-1. HTML
+* HTML
-2. CSS
+* CSS
-3. JavaScript
+* JavaScript
-4. Twitter Bootstrap
-5. React framework ​
+* Twitter Bootstrap - Easier for creating the cards and buttons.
+* React framework - React router made it easy to create different routes.

 ## Preview
 Home Page with view of decks and options.